vlayer-xyz/vlayer/book/src/getting-started/first-steps.md

 ```
 This compiles the smart contracts and prepares them for deployment and testing.

 > Please note that `vlayer init` installs Solidity dependencies and generates `remappings.txt`.
-Running `forge soldeer install` is not required to build the example and may break `remappings.txt`, preventing the project from building successfully.
+Running `forge soldeer install` is not needed to build the example and may overwrite remappings, which can cause build errors.

 Then install Typescript dependencies in vlayer folder by running:
 ```bash